sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 might still want to be able to call them yourself.
 A user’s phone number can be saved in their private data for these situations.

-Private data can also be used if you want the provider to give specific information for your listing approval process.
+Private data can also be used if you want the listing author to give specific information for your listing approval process.
 Maybe you run a marketplace for graphic designers and want to verify their experience with past employers or check their portfolio before publishing a listing.
 Contact details of previous employers and links to online